DnPlas/Edison_Bluetooth/README.md

 ## Quickstart
 NOTE: Your board should be connected to a Wi-fi network, if you haven't set this up, please refer to the [Getting started guide] (https://software.intel.com/en-us/get-started-edison-windows)

-1. Clone Edison_Bluetooth
+1.Clone Edison_Bluetooth
 ```c
 root@edison # git clone https://github.com/DnPlas/Edison_Bluetooth.git
 ```

-2. Select the project you'll be working with and edit the BT setup script
+2.Select the project you'll be working with and edit the BT setup script

 Open ```bluscript.sh``` with your preferred text editor and edit line 24 so that it points to the project you'll be working with (default is set as "gardening-system").
 That is: